MVI-Bench: A Comprehensive Benchmark for Evaluating Robustness to Misleading Visual Inputs in LVLMs: Experiments

-A detailed analysis of paired instances (those answered correctly without thinking but incorrectly with thinking, as shown in Fig.~\ref{fig:think}) reveals two key failure patterns.
-First, the reasoning process becomes increasingly guided by historical thoughts rather than image content, a phenomenon termed ``visual forgetting"~\cite{tian2025more}, where generated reasoning steps progressively dominate decision-making and lead the model to drift away from the visual evidence.
-(More cases are provided in Appendix E.1.).
+\textbf{Enabling explicit reasoning via long-form CoT.} Next, we examine how explicit ``long-thinking" influences model performance under misleading visual inputs.
+Unexpectedly, long-thinking variants of open-source models (\textit{e.g.}, SAIL-VL2 and Qwen2-VL) exhibit lower $\text{Acc}_m$ on MVI-Bench, primarily due to declines in perception-heavy categories such as \textit{visual resemblance} and \textit{representation confusion}.
+This aligns with prior works~\cite{tian2025more,liu2025more} showing that multimodal reasoning models’ perceptual abilities weaken as reasoning processes.
+Analysis of paired instances (Fig.~\ref{fig:think}) reveals two failure patterns.
+First, reasoning becomes increasingly guided by historical thoughts rather than image content, a phenomenon termed ``visual forgetting"~\cite{tian2025more} (More cases are provided in Appendix~\ref{app:think_case}.).
 Second, models increasingly over-attend to fine-grained details (\textit{e.g.}, shape or color), which drives them away from correct answers.
 Interestingly, this behavior can be beneficial in categories such as \textit{material confusion} and \textit{mirror reflection}, where models need to carefully examine and analyze visual details.

-In contrast, proprietary models (like Gemini-2.5-Flash and GPT-5) show performance gains with explicit thinking, suggesting that closed-source models are better trained to effectively leverage extended reasoning without sacrificing perceptual ability.
+In contrast, proprietary models (like Gemini-2.5-Flash and GPT-5) show gains with explicit thinking, suggesting better training to effectively leverage extended reasoning without sacrificing perception.
 However, the thinking-enhanced Gemini-2.5-Flash still underperforms the non-reasoning GPT-5-Chat by 0.64\% in $\text{Acc}_m$.
-These results indicate that visual perception remains the primary bottleneck in resisting misleading visual inputs and serves as a fundamental prerequisite for robust extended reasoning in LVLMs.
+This indicates that visual perception and reasoning are complementary in resisting misleading visual inputs, where visual perception serves as a fundamental prerequisite for extended reasoning in LVLMs.